 We generate revenue through our design and installation of modular inventory management systems ("Systems") to automate customers' depalletizing, storage, selection, and palletization warehousing processes.
 The Systems have both a hardware component and an embedded software component that enables the systems to be programmed to operate within specific customer environments.
 We enter into contracts with customers that can include various combinations of services to design and install the Systems.
 These services are generally distinct and accounted for as separate performance obligations.
 As a result, each customer contract may contain multiple performance obligations.
-We determine whether performance obligations are distinct based on whether the customer can benefit from the product or service on its own or together with other resources that are readily available and whether our commitment to provide the services to the customer is separately identifiable from other obligations in the contract.
+We determine whether performance obligations are distinct based on whether the customer can benefit from the product or services to the customer is separately identifiable from other obligations in the contract.